Robert Beer, '16

 Sofia Moore, '20

 I finished my last three semesters of my undergraduate degree at Roberts and am so thankful for the many opportunities for personal and professional growth that have blossomed from that first decision.
 I remember wondering what to pursue after graduation and having Dr. Grimm as my undergraduate advisor telling me that she could see me in a clinical psychology doctorate program one day.
 This was almost 2 years before the Roberts Psy.
 D. program was birthed and unbeknownst to me at the time, this conversation foreshadowed the path I am privileged to journey on now, as I pursue my Psy.
 D. in Clinical and School Psychology at Roberts.
 I excitedly anticipate developing a greater depth of knowledge and level of competence to match the complexity and variety of the pervasive mental healthcare needs in Monroe County and beyond.
-The Roberts Wesleyan College Psy.
+The Roberts Wesleyan University Psy.
 D. program is giving me the expertise needed to be effective in service delivery across diverse contexts.

 Learning with others in the Psy.
 D. program who came from undergraduate and graduate programs from other universities, I have a new appreciation for both my undergraduate and graduate experiences at Roberts.
 My friends in the cohort are constantly commenting on how holistic their education at Roberts is.
 The depth and intentionality of our education here is unmatched.
 In our classes we are exposed to the gravity and stark truth of the great needs in the broken places we are entering as mental health professionals, but our professors help us approach our calling with steadfast hope and eyes ready to see not only the gaps and problems, but also the strengths and resilience that we all have as people made in the image of God.
 A Roberts education instills in us the conviction that education is a gift not meant to stop in our hands, but to instead be utilized to positively impact as many people as possible, reflecting the nature of a healing and redeeming God who loves sacrificially and unconditionally.